 Previous recipients.
-"The Planning Function in Management of University Libraries: Survey Analysis, Conclusions, and Recommendations" (Stanton Biddle, 1983); "An Examination of Levels of Work Performed According to Time-Stratified Systems Theory" (Donald Gould, 1984); "State Coordination of Higher Education and Academic Libraries" (Vickie L. Gregory, 1985) and "The Leader Role in Influencing the Central Environment of Academic Libraries" (Joanne Euster, 1985); "The 1965-1975 Faculty Status Movement as a Professionalization Effort with Social Movement Characteristics: A Case Study of the State University of New York" (Gemma DeVinney, 1986); "The Title Page as the Source of Information for Bibliographic Description: An Analysis of Its Syntactic and Semantic Characteristics" (Ling Hwey Jeng, 1987); "Managerial Motivation and Career Aspirations of Library/Information Science Students" (Sarla R. Murgai, 1988).
+"The Planning Function in Management of University Libraries: Survey Analysis, Conclusions, and Recommendations" (Stanton Biddle, 1983); "An Examination of Levels of Work Performed According to Time-Stratified Systems Theory" (Donald Gould, 1984); "State Coordination of Higher Education and Academic Libraries" (Vickie L. Gregory, 1985) and "The Leader Role in Influencing the Central Environment of Academic Libraries" (Joanne Euster, 1985); "The 1965-1975 Faculty Status Movement as a Professionalization Effort with Social Movement Characteristics: A Case Study of the State University of New York" (Gemma DeVinney, 1986); "The Title Page as the Source of Information for Bibliographic Description: An Analysis of Its Syntactic and Semantic Characteristics" (Ling Hwey Jeng, 1987); "Managerial Motivation and Career Aspirations of Library/Information Students" (Sarla Murgai, 1988); "Copyright Policies at American Research Universities: Balancing Information Needs and Legal Limits" (Kenneth Crews, 1989).